Geothermal: How Does it Work?

 Heat pumps use a small amount of electricity to transfer heat from one place to another.
 If you’ve ever used a freezer, you’ve essentially seen a heat pump in action.
 Freezers pump warm air out of the freezer compartment, where it comes in contact with a closed loop of freezing cold coils and returns as refrigerated air.

 Geothermal heat pumps work in a very similar manner.
-An eco-friendly antifreeze solution is pumped through a closed set of pipes underground, along the way, picking up the ambient temperature of the ground.
+An non-toxic antifreeze solution is pumped through a closed set of pipes underground, along the way, picking up the ambient temperature of the ground.
 If this solution enters the ground hot, it steadily cools itself down to 50°F before returning to the house.
 If it enters the ground cold, it’ll steadily warm itself up to 50°F before returning.